 Students Teachers Resources Talking about and understanding their learning.
 Self and peer assessing.
 Developing and having the locus of control.
 Be clear about where they are and what they are going to achieve.
 Experiencing daily Reading, Writing and Maths learning.
 Sharing their learning with a wide audience in a variety of ways.
 Confident and enthusiastic about their level of participation in the core areas.
 Maintaining and improving their attitudes towards Reading, Writing and Maths.
-Teachers Constructing and maintaining an inclusive classroom climate.
+Learning in authentic contexts.
+Sharing their learning with peers, teachers and whānau through Seesaw and classroom visits.
+Attending dedicated workshops designed to meet their learning needs.
+Using planning strategies to achieve next steps as a teacher and learner for individual needs.
+Understand the connections that Reading, Writing and Maths have towards accessing interesting and lifelong learning.
+Participating in shared learning experiences.
+Constructing and maintaining an inclusive classroom climate.
 Encouraging students to take risks.
 Providing a well organised environment.
 Maximising student learning time.
 Having focused planning and teaching.
 Using a variety of assessment methods.
 Teaching responsive lessons.
 Creating a variety of lessons and groups to address specific learning needs.
-Making connections.
 Using realistic contexts to help students connect to their worlds.
 Having high expectations.
-Resources Leadership Leading regular staff and team meetings to support teachers with a focus on improved teacher knowledge and practice.
-Facilitating discussions which will lead teachers to engage in the way they practice and implement students' next steps.
-Monitoring evidence that shows learners' gaps that teachers need to address, and areas teachers need support in.
-Ensuring data leads to and informs best teacher practice.
-Monitoring target students alongside teachers.
-Supporting teachers to learn best practice from each other, and as a team.
-Sharing their learning with peers, teachers and whānau through Seesaw and classroom visits.
-Attending dedicated workshops designed to meet their learning needs.
-Using planning strategies to achieve next steps as a teacher and learner for individual needs.
-Understand the connections that Reading, Writing and Maths have towards accessing interesting and lifelong learning.
 Asking questions that provoke higher-order thinking skills.
 Encouraging students to regulate their own learning, make their own learning decisions, and be self-critical.
 Providing equity for all students.
 Providing extra time for students with additional learning needs.
 Using the Curriculum Online website to increase teacher knowledge.
+Moderation for students and teachers which equates to quality professional judgements.
+Leadership Leading regular staff and team meetings to support teachers with a focus on improved teacher knowledge and practice.
+Facilitating discussions which will lead teachers to engage in the way they practice and implement students' next steps.
+Monitoring evidence that shows learners' gaps that teachers need to address, and areas teachers need support in.
+Ensuring data leads to and informs best teacher practice.
+Monitoring priority learners and target students alongside teachers.
+Supporting teachers to learn best practice from each other, and as a team.
 Promoting an inclusive classroom.
 Looking for focused planning and relevant activities.
 Observing responsive lessons.
-Ensuring teachers provide success for all.
-Promoting the use of the Key Competencies and school values to support the learner External RTLB Participating in shared learning experiences.
-LSCCurriculum Online
+Ensuring the use of the Key Competencies and school values to support the learner.